markzporter/distributed_systems_project/README.md

 This is a project for the Distributed Systems 2023 course at the University of Oulu.

 ## What is it?
 The goal of this project is RSA codebreaking for reasonably sized input.
-Given a RSA number N, we'd like to find it's factors such that we could break a code that is encoded using it.
+Given a RSA number N, we'd like to find its factors such that we could break a code that is encoded using it.
 We do this by creating a system which runs a distributed version of the [Quadratic Sieve](https://en.wikipedia.org/wiki/Quadratic_sieve) method for factoring large primes.

 ## How to run it